emmabiba/heart-animation/README.md

 # Heart Animation Coding Challenge

-The goal of this project is to create an animated heart to replicate the like feature on Twitter.
+The goal of this project is to create an animated heart.

 ## Skills